rmzr7/RZVibrantButton/README.md

 RZVibrantButton
 ===============

 RZVibrantButton is a stylish button with iOS 8 vibrancy effect built using Swift.
-Originally created by Alan Yip, this is the version of UIButton apple didn't implement, the one that works quite with iOS 8's design language.
+Originally created by Alan Yip, this is Swift the version of UIButton Apple didn't implement, the one that works quite with iOS 8's design language.
 It is a subclass of `UIButton` that has a simple yet elegant appearance and built-in support for `UIVisualEffectView` and `UIVibrancyEffect` classes introduced in iOS 8.
 Yet, it can be used on iOS 7 without the vibrancy effect.
-The design of this button is inspired by "AYVibrantButton" by alan yip.

 ![Screenshot](https://github.com/a1anyip/AYVibrantButton/blob/master/Readme/screenshot.png?raw=true)